Nyanm/Saccharomyces-cerevisiae/README.md

 2. Fill up the config.cfg under the instruction, examples are giving there.

-3. Run the application again, it will initialize some data, and an image archive automatically from your HDD game.
+3. Run the software again, it will initialize some data, and an image archive automatically from your HDD game.

 4. Enter the number correspond to the function you want.
 It has no interactive interface, thus you should input your operate number and press enter.